 The income of a household is further distinguished into income from agriculture sources and income from non-agricultural sources.
 As expected, the higher food expenditures, the higher measures of dietary diversity.
 Those households spending more on food buy items that increase diversity and thereby improve their health.
 Greater non-food expenditures, perhaps a further reflection of a households economic standing, increase dietary diversity, but the coefficient's magnitude is much smaller.

-Table 3: Comparison of different regression methods